 Pickle Planet Moncton loves to touch base with some of the great organizations operating in our community.
-The Riverview Farmers Market is a mid-week tradition for many, but a change in venue and ownership could see it become much more popular!
+The Chocolate River Farmers Market is becoming a mid-week tradition for many, powered by a change in venue and ownership!

 Riverview’s Kelsie-Ann Caissie first created the LadyBossCollective as an online community for “women supporting women in this ‘new world’ of social commerce,” as she explains it.
 “My dream to share ideas, network, collaborate, and support one another while giving back to our community has become a reality.
 We are a supportive network of mompreneurs and ladybosses who uplift and empower each other daily.”